MaryIsbell/Editing/natturnerdocumentingsouth attempt2.md

 ------------------------------------------------------------------------>

-### THE CONFESSIONS OF NAT TURNER, THE LEADER OF THE LATE INSURRECTION IN SOUTHAMPTON, VA. {#the-confessions-of-nat-turner-the-leader-of-the-late-insurrection-in-southampton-va. align="center"}
+### THE CONFESSIONS OF NAT TURNER, THE LEADER OF THE LATE INSURRECTION IN SOUTHAMPTON, VA.

 As fully and voluntarily made to\
 THOMAS R. GRAY\